Who doesn’t know about Angkor Wat of Cambodia? We all know how popular it is, right? Or the Phanom Rung?

 Little bit about Khmer Empire

-Angkor was found by Jayavarman II who was a Hindu.
-He and some of the subsequent kings were also Hindus but the drift was from being Vaishnavite to Shivaite.
-So we can see Vishnu temples and then Shiva temples or sometimes Shiva temples with all Vishnu motifs.
-In fact it is fascinating to read that the Khmer kings made alliance with the Chola dynasty of South India just because both were strong Shivaites.
-Phanom Rung was constructed by Suryavarman II who was a Shiva devotee and hence the main deity of temple is Shiva.
+Angkor was found by Jayavarman II, who was a Hindu.
+He and some of the subsequent kings were also Hindus, but the drift was Vaishnavite to Shivaite.
+This explains why we see Vishnu temples and then Shiva temples or sometimes Shiva temples with all Vishnu motifs.
+It is fascinating to read that the Khmer kings allied with the Chola dynasty of South India just because both were strong Shivaites.
+Suryavarman II, a Shiva devotee, constructed Phanom Rung, and hence the main deity of the temple is Shiva.

 Prasat Hin Phanom Rung Historical Park